 |Deductible for a family||$330|

 |Non-preferred brand drugs||$70.07|

 |Annual cap on out-of-pocket costs for an individual||$4,071|

 |Annual cap on out-of-pocket costs for a family||$8,142|

 Since the Platinum Plan has the most generous cost-sharing for enrollees, it is expected that these plans will typically have the highest premiums when compared to the Bronze, Silver, and Gold plans.
 However, this is a generalization.
 It will be important to compare premiums among different insurance companies offering Platinum Plans.
 Moreover, deductibles and copayments will also differ among Platinum Plans.
 This is perfectly acceptable as long as the Platinum Plan covers 90% of healthcare expenses for a standard population.
-Below is a hypothetical example revealing how cost-sharing could differ among Platinum Plans.

 While Platinum Plans share the same essential benefits as offered in Bronze, Silver, and Gold Plans, an insurer has the option to add extra benefits.
 Additionally, states may require plans to offer other benefits in order to participate in a state exchange.

 Platinum plans can be obtained through the Federally-facilitated marketplace or a state-based marketplace (also referred to as on-exchange) or through a private insurance company (also referred to as off-exchange).
 The exchange status of a plan does not affect whether or not it covers the ACA’s minimum essential health benefit requirements, and all metal plans sold on- or off-exchange must meet these standards.
 Typically the benefits and cost-sharing for the same platinum plan (plan with same name for the same individual and rating area) purchased on- or off-exchange are the same.
 Premiums for the same platinum plan offered by the same insurer on- or off-exchange are also generally similar, if not the same.